JoshTheDerf/iBrows/README.md

 All non-webpage functions (tabs, url entry, dev tools, window controls, etc.) are kept in the single titlebar.

 iBrows is incredibly extensible and inherently easy to modify and theme.
-Based on [atom-shell (electron)](http://github.com/atom/atom-shell), it is literally a web browser in a web browser.
+Based on [electron](http://github.com/atom/electron), it is literally a web browser in a web browser.

 This was a week-long project and will likely not be worked on further unless some reason arises.
 The current web browsers are good enough as it is. :)